-William McMahon was 63 when he became Prime Minister of Australia.
+William 'Billy' McMahon was 63 when he became Prime Minister of Australia.
 He stayed in office for 21 months, during which time he announced the withdrawal of Australian troops from Vietnam.
-His Liberal-Country Party coalition government - in power non-stop for 23 years - was defeated in the 1972 general election.
+His Liberal-Country Party coalition government – in power for 23 years – was defeated in the 1972 general election.

-William McMahon was born in Sydney, New South Wales, on 23 February 1908.
+Billy McMahon was born in Sydney, New South Wales, on 23 February 1908.
 He was the first of three children of WD McMahon, a solicitor, and Mary Ellen Walder.
 His mother died when he was four and his uncle, Samuel Walder, who was at one time Lord Mayor of Sydney, then raised him.